How to make a cross compiler (gcc) for freebsd under linux. A small tutorial.

 You can find the source for this article here.

-What exactly is a toolchain?
 Generically speaking, a toolchain is a set of tools (other software) that is run to generate other software, in a certain specific sequence.
 In this case, we are talking about a C/C++ preprocessor, a C/C++ compiler, an assembler, a linker, etc.

 We are going to use our current toolchain (installed in a linux box) to generate a new toolchain that builds freebsd 7 binaries for either 32 or 64 bits cpu's.
 This new toolchain will be installed in parallel to our current toolchain, so we can still generate binaries for linux also.
 This is a halfway to the infamous canadian cross.

-The canadian cross
+The canadian cross: The foundation stone of cross compiling

 The canadian cross can be used to generate a full working application (or operating system) for a certain architecture from scratch.
 Suppose you have 3 machines, named A, B, and C. The idea is to use machine A to build a cross compiler that runs on machine B, to create executables for machine C. It envolves the following steps: